Tiles-uncc/Private-Projects/README.md

 # My Projects

-In this repository, you will find code and assignment details regard every project that I have worked on.
+In this repository, you will find code and assignment details regard every project that I, Tyler Iles, have worked on.
 These activities would include:

+* An AI that us